Sesame Street in the United Kingdom

-A few months after the 1969 premiere of the children's television program Sesame Street in the U.S., talks began in the United Kingdom to broadcast the programme or develop a co-production on British television.
+A few months after the 1969 premiere of the children's television program Sesame Street in the United States, talks began in the United Kingdom to broadcast the programme or develop a co-production on British television.
 The idea was controversial at the time; the BBC was opposed to it, and ITV was reluctant.
 Response from parents, educators, and television officials to the show was varied, ranging from distaste to acceptance.
-After much public debate, the BBC chose not to air Sesame Street for several reasons, including the show's educational methods, its creation for American audiences, and the UK's long history of quality educational television programmes for young children.
+After much public debate, the BBC chose not to air Sesame Street for several reasons, including the show's educational methods, its creation for American audiences, and the Britain's long history of quality educational television programmes for young children.
 ITV, after much research, including a report entitled Reactions to Sesame Street in Britain, 1971, chose to air Sesame Street on a limited basis.
 It then switched to Channel 4 in the 1980s and aired there until 2001, when it was pulled from its regular schedule, replaced by The Hoobs.

 The 1971 report stated that educators "abhorred" Sesame Street, while parents and young children viewed it more positively.
-The report was sceptical of the educational methods used to produce the show, and agreed with the BBC that quality children's programming was already in place in the UK, although it recognised that the public debate surrounding the show had improved children's television in Britain.
+The report was sceptical of the educational methods used to produce the show and agreed with the BBC that quality children's programming was already in place in the United Kingdom, although it recognised that the public debate surrounding the show had improved children's television in Britain.
 It also stated that the producers of children's television programmes in Britain should follow the producers of Sesame Street's example and base their content on the feedback of its audience.